PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/webpage.md

 that award is to reward authors who put a lot of effort into the release of their artifact and to showcase exemplar submissions that contribute to the open-science and reproducibility efforts of our community.

-From PETS 2025 onwards, we have provided explicit criteria for reviewers to judge whether an artifact should be nominated for this award.
-Reviewers should consider the artifact quality, completeness, documentation, ease of reuse, artifact maturity and audience, interactivity and responsiveness of authors, etc. Ultimately, nominations are reviewed and ranked.
+Since PETS 2026, we provide explicit criteria for reviewers to judge whether an artifact should be nominated for this award.
+Reviewers should consider the artifact quality, completeness, documentation, ease of reuse, artifact maturity and scope of its target audience, interactivity and responsiveness of authors, etc. Ultimately, nominations are reviewed and ranked.

 Our suggestion to authors is to simply prepare and release their artifact in the same way that they wish anyone in their field would do to facilitate